vmolab/solx/README.md

 - further reduce gas usage and bytecode size
 - eliminate the need for inline assembly for efficiency
 - emit [ethdebug](https://ethdebug.github.io/format/index.html) for optimized code
-- run more tests of real-life projects in CI

 ## Installation